Anticipated Deadline: Wednesday, February 14, 2024 at 11:59pm Central

 Incoming students additionally have specific eligibility requirements:

 - Academic Year FLAS Award: For applicants to the Humanities and Social Science Divisions: Only students applying to PhD programs may apply for an Academic Year FLAS fellowship.
 Students applying to Master’s degree programs cannot hold an Academic Year FLAS fellowship in the first year of their programs.
 For applicants to the Divinity School: Students applying to the Master of Divinity, Master of Arts in Divinity, or PhD program are eligible to apply for an Academic Year FLAS fellowship for the first year of the program.
 Applicants to Masters programs in other Divisions or Schools should check with their Dean of Students Office regarding eligibility to apply.

 *Note: For incoming Masters students in the Humanities and Social Sciences Divisions applying for Summer FLAS awards, the summer language course will not count towards the Masters program requirements.
 Students in other Divisions or schools should check with their program.

 Current students in the final year of a Master’s program additionally have specific eligibility requirements:

 - For current students in the last year of Masters programs: Students who continue to work on academic requirements toward their degree through the following Summer and Autumn quarters (graduating in Autumn or later) may be eligible to apply for a Summer FLAS award for FLAS-eligible coursework.
 Applicants must be proposing to study a language relevant to the academic requirements of the Masters program and must have also studied the language in the summer prior to the Masters program or during the academic year of the program.
-If the proposed language course is offered in Summer 2021 at the University of Chicago Summer Language Institute (SLI), the student may only propose to take the course at SLI; otherwise, the student may propose to take FLAS-eligible coursework at another institution in the US or abroad.
+If the proposed language course is offered at the University of Chicago Summer Language Institute (SLI), the student may only propose to take the course at SLI; otherwise, the student may propose to take FLAS-eligible coursework at another institution in the US or abroad.
 Interested students in the last year of a Masters program must contact their Dean of Students Office to verify their eligibility prior to applying.